merative/acd-java-sdk/README.md

 'com.ibm.watson.health.cognitive-services:ibm-whcs-services:1.1.5'
 ```

-#### A single service
+#### Annotator for Clinical Data service (Option 2)
-To define a dependency on a single service, use a dependency that contains the artifact id for the service, like this:
+To define a dependency on the Annotator for Clinical Data service, use a dependency like this:

 ##### Maven